 “Teach us [God] to number our days aright, that we may gain a heart of wisdom.”
 (Psalm 90:12)

-How many of us go through life holding grudges or cutting people off until their deathbeds?
+How many of us go through life holding grudges or cutting off communication with family until their deathbeds?
 Some never take that blessed window of opportunity to reconcile, and then death severs their last chance to say, “I love you”.
 How precious is life!
 How precious is time!
 What an extraordinary tragedy it is to waste our lives living in bitterness and unforgiveness.

 Unlike bitterness, love never has regrets.